thephpleague/url/4.0/components/hierarchical-path.md

 # The Hierarchical Path component

 The library provides a `League\Uri\Components\HierarchicalPath` class to ease complex path manipulation on a Hierarchical URI object like `http` scheme URI.
+The class extends the default `Path` object with methods dedicated to manipulate hierarchical paths.

 ## Path creation